 In some cases, divorcing spouses may be forced to choose between retaining or selling their business.
 In this scenario, it is important to carefully weigh all of the options that are on the table.
 Are you willing to sell (and, if so, can you find a buyer)?
 Is it feasible to continue joint ownership or operation of the business after your divorce?
 These are not easy questions to answer; and, before you make a decision, you should discuss all of your options with an experienced attorney.

 Contact the Law Office of Renkin & Associates in North County, San Diego

-If you have questions about filing for divorce in California and would like to speak with an attorney, we encourage you to contact us for a confidential initial consultation.
-To request an appointment with North County, San Diego divorce attorney Richard M. Renkin, please call 888-837-3564 or inquire online today.
+If you have questions about filing for divorce in California and would like to speak with an attorney, we encourage you to contact us for a confidential initial case evaluation.
+To request an appointment with North County, San Diego divorce attorney Richard M. Renkin, please call 619-299-7100 or inquire online today.